 Kansas Digital Newspapers

-Select historic Kansas newspapers are freely available on the websites of several of our digital partners:
+Select historic Kansas newspapers are freely available on the websites of two of our digital partners:

 The Kansas Digital Newspapers (KDN) program seeks to digitize and make available on the Internet digital editions of historic Kansas newspapers.
 The Kansas Historical Society (KSHS) manages KDN with support from both public and private partners, and draws on its comprehensive state newspaper collection, including more than 50,000 rolls of newspaper microfilm created by KSHS.
 With over 4 million historic Kansas newspaper pages already available online, KDN provides Kansas students, teachers, genealogists, historians and other researchers free online access to these valuable primary sources and an unprecedented opportunity to rediscover Kansas history through the local press.

 Nearly 300,000 historic Kansas newspaper pages are currently available through Chronicling America, including forty-two titles from twenty-eight cities.
 KDN began in 2009 with a National Digital Newspaper Program (NDNP) grant from the National Endowment for the Humanities (NEH) in partnership with the Library of Congress.
 Additional NDNP grant awards in 2011 and 2013 funded more Kansas titles.
 By 2016, more than 300,000 pages of Kansas newspapers published before 1923 will be freely available online through funding provided by NDNP.
 See Chronicling America to search and see a title list of available Kansas newspapers.